jgod/CCTextScroller/README.md

 textScroller->start()
 ```

 A more flexible way is to use the `print` helper function.
-It abstracts away calling a bunch of setters.
+It assumes a bunch of sane defaults.

-It returns true if there was an error, and takes an optional callback (CCAction).
+It returns true if it's started printing, and takes an optional callback (CCAction).

 ```
-if (textScroller->print("Have fun!"),   CCCallFunc::create(this, callfunc_selector(MyLayer::myCallbackFunction)))
+if (textScroller->print("Have fun!",   CCCallFunc::create(this, callfunc_selector(MyLayer::myCallbackFunction))))
 {
 // Play a sound if starting the text scroller was successful. sounds->play(Sound::MESSAGE);
 }